-Qualified Opinion
+Opinion

-We have audited the financial statements of Association of Translators and Interpreters of Ontario, which comprise the statement of financial position as at December 31, 2023, and the statements of operations and changes in net assets and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Association of Translators and Interpreters of Ontario, which comprise the statement of financial position as at December 31, 2024, and the statements of changes in net assets, operations and changes in net assets and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, except for the effects of the matter described in the Basis for Qualified Opinion section of our report, the accompanying financial statements present fairly, in all material respects, the financial position of the organization as at December 31, 2023, and the results of its operations and its cash flows for the year then ended in accordance with ASNPO.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the organization as at December 31, 2024, and the results of its operations and its cash flows for the year then ended in accordance with ASNPO.

-Basis for Qualified Opinion
+Basis for Opinion